drmanhatin/drmanhatin.github.io/_posts/2021-10-26-building-cross-platform-mobile-apps-on-azure.md

 - and can also be deployed as an iOS app.
 - A single CI/CD pipeline can update the app for all platforms at once.

 A good PWA is (nearly) indistinguishable from a native app.
 If you don’t need access to special native API’s or if you don’t need to absolute best CPU performance,  consider using a PWA instead of building seperate native apps.
-Furthermore,modern browsers support an increasing amount of device API’s.
+Furthermore, modern browsers support an increasing amount of device API’s.
 Below you can see an example of a phone app I made (also using Vue 3), which includes a photo editor and a camera.
 All made in Javascript!
 All cross-platform compatible!

 <figure>